 Before you dive into the organization process, you've got to have the right tools in place.
 Gather the following supplies:

-- Heavy-duty trash bags;
+- Heavy-duty trash bags

-- Catch-all basket for odds and ends.
+- A catch-all basket for odds and ends

 Organize Garage Clutter

 Do a basic cleaning and give the floor a good once over with a broom or shop vac.
-Also look out for:
+Also, look out for:

-- Nails and other small items on the floor;
+- Nails and other small items on the floor

-- Oil or chemical stains;
+- Oil or chemical stains

-- Any evidence of furry or winged creatures that may have taken up residence in your home.
+- Any evidence of furry or winged creatures that may have taken up residence in your home

-Organize the Garage into Zones
+Organize the Garage Into Zones

 Organize your belongings into the following zones:

-- Car supplies (windshield wiper fluid, anti freeze, etc).
+- Car supplies (windshield wiper fluid, anti-freeze, etc)

 - Sports equipment

-- Recycle Center
+- Recycle center

-Start with the basic 4 zones above and then work outward from there.
-Once you have everything sorted begin assessing how much space each zone is going to take up, and then plan accordingly.
+Start with the basic four zones above and then work outward from there.
+Once you have everything sorted, begin assessing how much space each zone is going to take up, and then plan accordingly.
 For instance, if you need a "beach gear zone," you can easily create one once you have gathered your beach items together and have a sense of how much room it will require.

 Plan Garage Storage

-Asses your garage storage space and begin storing items in their proper homes.
+Assess your garage storage space and begin storing items in their proper homes.
 Here are some easy (and free) ways to create more storage space in your garage:

-- Utilize vertical space;
+- Utilize vertical space